nguyenkimhang1206/IBM-Employee-Attrition-Analysis/README.md

 ### #6 Personal Issue

-- **Work Life Balance**: Employees with the lowest work-life balance score of 1 have the highest attrition rate, indicating that poor work-life balance is a significant factor contributing to employees leaving the company.
+- **Work Life Balance**: Employees with the lowest work-life balance (score of 1) have the highest attrition rate, indicating that poor work-life balance is a significant factor contributing to employees leaving the company.
 This suggests that employees who perceive a better work-life balance are more likely to stay with the company, while those facing work-life imbalance are at a higher risk of leaving.
 Improving work-life balance, particularly for those with a score of 1, could be an effective strategy to reduce attrition.

 ![image](https://github.com/user-attachments/assets/23f4b7eb-7ec3-4539-b02f-90eae2722f23)

-- **Age**: younger employees are more likely to leave the company, as 50% of employees who have left are 32 years or younger, while 50% of employees who remain are 36 years or younger.
+- **Age**: Younger employees are more likely to leave the company, as 50% of employees who have left are 32 years old or younger, while 50% of employees who remain are 36 years old or younger.
 Additionally, the broader age range of employees who stay, with 75% being 43 years or younger, implies that older employees are more likely to stay with the company, while younger employees are at a higher risk of leaving.
 This could suggest that younger employees might have different expectations or face different challenges, which could be contributing to higher attrition in this group.

 ![image](https://github.com/user-attachments/assets/0b4b6497-55e5-4a6c-96e8-0efddeeb2542)

-- **Distance From Home**: employees who live farther from the workplace are more likely to leave the company, as 50% of employees who left live 9 km or farther from the workplace, compared to 50% of employees who stay, who live 7 km or less.
+- **Distance From Home**: Employees who live farther from the workplace are more likely to leave the company, as 50% of employees who left live 9 km or farther from the workplace, compared to 50% of employees who stay, who live 7 km or less.
 Additionally, the wider range of commuting distances for employees who have left indicates that longer commutes could be a contributing factor to higher attrition rates.
 Improving flexibility or addressing commute-related challenges could help reduce attrition, particularly for employees who live farther away.

 ![image](https://github.com/user-attachments/assets/2258a4bc-fa26-49a5-899f-fe82b05051ee)